Summersby95/ci-milestone-one/README.md

 ##### Content

 * [W3 Schools](https://www.w3schools.com/default.asp) helped a lot with understanding a lot of CSS tricks and techniques I hadn't used before.
-Their articles on [CSS Animations](https://www.w3schools.com/css/css3_animations.asp), [How To - Parallax Scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp) and [How To - Timeline](https://www.w3schools.com/HOWTO/howto_css_timeline.asp) were immensely helpful
+Their articles on [CSS Animations](https://www.w3schools.com/css/css3_animations.asp), [How To - Parallax Scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp) and [How To - Timeline](https://www.w3schools.com/HOWTO/howto_css_timeline.asp) were immensely helpful.
+Also their [ARIA in HTML](https://www.w3.org/TR/html-aria/) article was very helpful in ensuring my site met accessibility requirements.

 ##### Acknowledgements